alxdru/EssayADay/README.md

 # EssayADay

-The application's main purpose is to make people read interesting articles every day, simple and fun.
+The application's purpose is to make people read interesting articles every day, simple and fun.

 Every time a user starts the application, he/she receives a well picked article from the database.
 Everything is downloaded using asynchronous server requests, while launching the application.